CreatorDev/openwrt-old/README.md

 To put filesystem on SD you will need 'openwrt-pistachio-marduk-marduk_cc2520-rootfs.tar.gz' which is available at "openwrt/bin/pistachio"

-Extract the openwrt-pistachio-marduk-marduk_cc2520-rootfs.tar.gz onto the partition you just created
+Extract the openwrt-pistachio-marduk-marduk_cc2520-rootfs.tar.gz onto the partition you just created:

     $ sudo rm -rf /mnt/*
     $ sudo tar -xf bin/pistachio/openwrt-pistachio-marduk-marduk_cc2520-rootfs.tar.gz -C /mnt/
     $ sudo umount /mnt/

-Run "sync" command to synchronize the data properly on the SD card.
+Run "sync" command to synchronize the data properly on the SD card:

     $ sync

 Connect the SD card in the slot and power on the board.

 Press Enter on the serial console to cancel the autoboot and to get the uboot prompt.
-Check if the all the environment variables are setup properly on the uboot prompt or not

-    $ pistachio # printenv

-Type following command to boot from SD.
+Type following command to boot from SD card:

     $ pistachio # run mmcboot

 ## TFTP Boot
-For TFTP boot, we need TFTP server serving kernel image (uImage), dtb (*.dtb) and initramfs filesystem.
+For TFTP boot, you will need TFTP server serving kernel image (uImage), dtb (*.dtb) and initramfs filesystem.

     $ sudo cp bin/pistachio/openwrt-pistachio-pistachio_marduk_cc2520-uImage-initramfs /tftpboot/uImage